HYF-Class22/agile-development-group4-hyf-redesign/planning/user-personas.md

   university in Belgium.
 She is originally Korean.

-- **Needs:Goals**: Neal came to university to study business administration, but over time he realized that he did not like his department and wanted to change his department.
-As a result of his research, he decided to join a software program.
-As far as he heard from his friend, HYF is perfect for him.
+- **Needs:Goals**: Neal came to university to study business administration, but over time she realized that she did not like her department and wanted to change her department.
+As a result of her research, she decided to join a software program.
+As far as she heard from her friend, HYF is perfect for her.
   Programs attract a lot of attention.

 - **Frustrations**: She evaluates his self-improvement options by choosing a program that will be beneficial.